 Insufficient data:

-One of the major challenges in CJM is collecting and examining sufficient data to create perfect maps.
+One of the significant challenges in CJM is collecting and examining sufficient data to create perfect maps.

-Data can arrive from numerous sources, like analytics, feedback, interviews, CRM, and social media.
+Data can come from numerous sources, such as analytics, feedback, interviews, CRM, and social media.

 Moreover, not all data is relevant, accurate, and easy to access.
 A few pieces of data may be outdated, inconsistent, or missing.

-To tackle this challenge, marketing professionals need to have clear goals, use different data sources, and validate the data.
+To tackle this challenge, marketing professionals need clear goals, diverse data sources, and data validation.

 Complexity and diversity: